Welcome to today's edition of the Rush 24-7 podcast.

 That's who they're going after.

-And if somebody needs to talk to Dingy Harry and Pelosi, because they over there at uh at the uh Take Back America conference or whatever, uh, it was a hoot.
+And somebody needs to talk to Dingy Harry and Pelosi because they over there at the Take Back America conference or whatever.

 It was hilarious.

-Nobody can make head or tails of what he was saying, but that's nothing new.
+Nobody could make head or tails of what he was saying, but that's nothing new.

 We have details coming up.

-Pounding home the truth, the EIB network, America's truth detector, doctor of democracy, a general all-round good guy combined as one harmless, lovable little fuzzball, feared to no end by the American left and the drive-by media 800-282-2882.
+Pounding home the truth to the EIB network, America's truth detector, doctor of democracy, a general all-round good guy combined as one harmless, lovable little fuzzball, feared to no end by the American left and the drive-by media, 800-282-2882.

 We'll get to your phone calls at some point in this program today.

-So Democrats out there, dingy Harry, Nancy Pelosi granting interviews with the drive-by media detailing their new direction, which is simply a trip down a same old dirt road that's led them nowhere for the last essentially twenty years.
+So Democrats out there, Dingy Harry, Nancy Pelosi, granting interviews with the Drive-By Media detailing their new direction, which is simply a trip down the same old dirt road that's led them nowhere for the last essentially 20 years.

-It's it's a Take Back America convention and is called a liberal gathering in all AP.
+It's a Take Back America convention, and just call it a liberal gathering in LAP.

-And then it came time for John Francois Carey.
+And then it came time for John Francois Kerry.

 He spoke to the group later in the day.